 “TheNicolaitanesare the followers of that Nicolas who was one of the seven first ordained to the diaconate by the apostles.
 They lead lives of unrestrained indulgence.
 The character of these men is very plainly pointed out in the Apocalypse of John, [when they are represented] as teaching that it is a matter of indifference to practise adultery, and to eat things sacrificed to idols.
 Wherefore the Word has also spoken of them thus:’But this you have, that you hate the deeds of the Nicolaitanes, which I also hate.’
 [Ante-Nicene Fathers translation, Vol. 1]

-The Nicolatians did not heed the Holy Spirit’s warning in Acts 15:20, to keep themselves free from “the pollution of idols” or perhaps more properly the “contamination of false gods.”
+The Nicolatians did not heed the holy spirit’s warning in Acts 15:20, to keep themselves free from “the pollution of idols” or perhaps more properly the “contamination of false gods.”
 The exercise of sexual immorality, eating things offered to idols, things strangled and blood were likely all the part of pagan religious rituals.
 The mixture of paganism and the true religion are an abomination to God.
 This goes back to Deuteronomy 12:29-32.
-Eventually “the contamination of false gods” would lead the Gentiles away from the worship of God in the Spirit and back into the observance of religious days.
+Eventually “the contamination of false gods” would lead the Gentiles away from the worship of God in spirit and back into the observance of religious days.
 See Gal 4:8-9.

 hear what the Spirit says to the Churches – the Spirit of Christ repeats this phrase to each of seven Churches, so that we clearly understand this is the Spirit of Christ speaking.
 In discussing verse 6, we quoted from Irenaeus, who equated the Spirit of Christ with the Word of the Old Testament.
 This is the correct, and pre-Nicene, understanding of the Spirit of Christ as “the Word,” who was “manifest in the flesh” as the man Christ Jesus.